mraveri/kiln-controller/docs/software_setup.md

     sudo apt-get update
     sudo apt-get full-upgrade -y

-Leave the pi finish.
+Leave the pi finish, it might take a while.
 If connection drops in this stage it is likely that you have to restart the whole installation as a failure in updating likely corrupts the system.

 Now we run the config script: